 NURS 3034 is a practicum course that introduces students to the nursing care of childbearing families and families with a hospitalized child.
-In these settings individuals and family members who are experiencing stable^{} health issues will be cared for.
-Emphasis is placed on developing knowledge, skills, attitudes and judgments relevant to the provision of holistic care to clients within the context of the family.
+In these settings, students will care for individuals and family members who are experiencing stable health issues.
+Emphasis is placed on developing knowledge, skills, attitudes, and judgments relevant to the provision of holistic care to clients within the context of the family.